jsanchez1101/Homelab-netops-agent/README.md

 ## Design notes

-- **The allowlist is the security boundary, and it lives in code, not the prompt.** The model is treated as untrusted input: even if it emits a configuration command or is prompt-injected by device output, the executor refuses anything that isn't a read-only `show`.
+- **The allowlist is the security boundary.
+It lives in code, not the prompt.** The model is treated as untrusted input: even if it emits a configuration command or is prompt-injected by device output, the executor refuses anything that isn't a read-only `show`.
 Same trust model as